MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2024R1.md

 ## Issues fixed in this release

-- Some customers experienced database performance issues relating to locking of App Service Hosting tables, improvements have been brought to this release including a number of new indexes to improve performance.
+- Some customers experienced database performance issues relating to locking of App Service Hosting tables, performance improvements are included this release.
 - Ownership improvements in usage records service, to harden service when working with multiple roles and large number of workers
 - Stuck windows updates due to continually attempting to apply Windows Server 2016 updates to Windows Server 2022 and vice versa
 - Resolved issue whereby Windows Update KB5034439 would never complete and prevents roles moving to Ready state
 - Installer failures resolved when customers using newer versions of the Custom Script Extension
-- Overly verbose trace messages from role information have been reviewed and trimmed in order to improve the quality of the trace information produced and to reduce the burden on the database
+- Trace messages from App Service roles have been reviewed and trimmed to improve the quality of the information provided and to reduce the burden on the database
-- Centralized SSL Certificate Support feature is now installed on Front Ends as part of deployment and doesn't require Operator intervention.
-This resolves the previous issue whereby Tenant Applications were unable to successfully bind certificates without Operator intervention due to the missing feature on the App Service Front End Roles
+- Centralized SSL Certificate Support feature is now installed on Front Ends as part of deployment and doesn't require Operator intervention and Tenants can bind certificates without Operator intervention
-- Virtual Network Integration options not available for App Service on Azure Stack Hub tenants as this feature isn't supported on Azure Stack Hub due to lack of platform support.
+- Virtual Network Integration options are now disabled in portal by default.
 - Resolved issues enabling blob storage for application logging
 - Improved swap experience when swapping slots to prevent timeouts
 - Change of description from Management Server to Management/Controller Roles in the choices for credential rotation to be more explicit about action being taken

 ## Pre-Update steps

-- As of Azure App Service on Azure Stack Hub 2022 H1 Update, the letter K is now a reserved SKU Letter, if you have a custom SKU defined utilizing the letter K, contact support to assist resolving this situation prior to upgrade.
+- As of Azure App Service on Azure Stack Hub 2022 H1 Update, the letter K is now a reserved SKU Letter, if you have a custom SKU defined utilizing the letter K, contact support to assist resolving this situation before upgrading.

 Review the [known issues for update](#known-issues-update) and take any action prescribed.